xianxianzhou/PrivadoID-docs/docs/quick-start-demo.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This tutorial is a quick demonstration of some of Privado ID's main functionalities.
-To illustrate how Privado ID works, we will walk you through some of its products and tools by following along a simple POAP use case.
+This tutorial is a quick demonstration of some of Uptick ID's main functionalities.
+To illustrate how Uptick ID works, we will walk you through some of its products and tools by following along a simple POAP use case.
 POAP stands for Proof of Attendance Protocol, which is used to prove that someone has taken part in a given event.

 This guide will briefly touch on the 3 roles of the [Triangle of Trust](introduction.md#core-concepts-of-privado-id-verifiable-credentials-identity-holder-issuer-and-verifier), namely the Identity Holder, the Issuer and the Verifier.
 For that, we will take the case of an individual who needs to prove that they were able to participate in a particular event.